hyeonyoungro/hyeonyoungro.github.io/_pages/publications.md

 nav: true
 ---

-<a href="/assets/pdf/TO12.pdf">Trade's Progressive Opponents </a> with Iain Osgood (R&R at ISQ)
+<a href="/assets/pdf/TO13.pdf"> Interest Groups and Progressive Opposition to Globalization </a> with Iain Osgood (R&R at ISQ)

-While right-wing opposition to globalization has recently come to the fore, we describe the more enduring opposition to trade of the American Left.
-To do so, we collect original data on thousands of groups' participation in highly organized anti-trade coalitions.
+Populist, protectionist, and progressive opposition to free trade is renascent among voters and politicians, but which of these ideologies have successfully inspired interest group mobilization?
+To answer this question, we collect original data on thousands of groups' participation in highly organized coalitions opposed to US trade agreements.
-The composition of these groups and associated textual evidence suggest that their motivations are mainly progressive, focused on the environment, human rights, economic justice, and reducing corporate power.
-We also focus on progressives' labor union allies, showing that their anti-trade activities are motivated by both progressive anti-globalization and classic protectionism.
-Collectively, this anti-trade alliance accounts for a majority of trade lobbying and PAC contributions among non-producer groups.
-We conclude that progressive anti-globalism represents the most important interest group alliance opposition to globalization in the United States.
-Opposition to trade from the left has no match on the right, raising questions about the durability of popular nationalist opposition to trade.
+Examining the types of groups that compose these coalitions, variation in activation across issues, and coalitions' written statements suggests their motivations are mainly progressive, focused on the environment, human rights, economic justice, and reducing corporate power.
+We also focus on progressives' labor union allies, showing that their anti-trade activities are driven by both sincere progressive and classic protectionist motives.
+This progressive-labor alliance dominates public activism against US trade agreements, and accounts for a majority of trade lobbying and PAC contributions among non-business groups.
+We conclude that progressive anti-globalism allied to labor is the most organized and enduring non-business interest group opposition to globalization in the US.
+This opposition has no match on the political right, raising questions about the durability and impact of populist nationalist opposition to trade.

 Security Alliances and Cross-Border Mergers and Acquisitions with Barbara Koremenos